pablo-meier/Pablog/_src/posts/2012-12-14-shootings.md

 give this to the next person... don't worry, it's someone you've never met."

 Gabby Giffords isn't an abstraction, a symbol.
-She's a person, with a family, with hopes and dreams.
-The victims in Colorado weren't abstractions; they were people out to see a movie.
+She's a person, with a family, who loved and cherished her in their lives.
+The victims in Colorado weren't abstractions; they were people out to see a movie, like you probably did sometime this year.
 The 20 kindergardeners shot today weren't abstractions.

-When you consider the question of whether or not it should be legal to own 10 assault rifles without ever getting background check or psychologically evaluated, I suggest you really ask yourself how you'd feel about such a right if it was *your* child, brother, sister, or parent.
+When you consider the question of whether or not it should be legal to own 10 assault rifles without ever getting background check or psychologically evaluated, I suggest you really ask yourself how you'd feel about such a right if it was *your* child, brother, sister, or parent who got shot by some deranged person when they were going about their lives.
 Because for 27 families today, that's what happened.

 (An [interactive map][11] on mass shootings in America.)